Lars Nootbaar Player Props: Cardinals vs. Angels

-The St. Louis Cardinals, including Lars Nootbaar (hitting .243 in his past 10 games, with a double, a home run, five walks and three RBI), battle starting pitcher Patrick Sandoval and the Los Angeles Angels at Busch Stadium, Tuesday at 7:45 PM ET.
+On Wednesday, Lars Nootbaar (.250 batting average in his past 10 games, with a double, a home run, six walks and three RBI) and the St. Louis Cardinals face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 7:45 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Dodgers.
+He had a hitless showing in his most recent game (0-for-2) against the Angels.

 Lars Nootbaar Game Info & Props vs. the Angels